thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 Not only is it important to hash a password, we need to add an additional layer of security and we do that by adding salt.
 Salting provides an extra hash at the end of our password which makes it much much more difficult for someone to crack our password using brute force (trying again and again) or a lookup table.

-You can read more about this [here](https://crackstation.net/hashing-security.htm)
+You can read more about this here: https://crackstation.net/hashing-security.htm.

-If you STILL want to read more about bcrypt and salting, [this](http://dustwell.com/how-to-handle-passwords-bcrypt.html) is a fantastic article.
+If you STILL want to read more about bcrypt and salting, http://dustwell.com/how-to-handle-passwords-bcrypt.html is a fantastic article as well.

+Let's talk through some examples of how salting actually works:

 ```javascript
 const md5 = require('md5');